 Here are answers to some frequently asked questions about drug cost and Saxenda.

 How much does Saxenda cost per month?
 How does this cost compare with insurance vs. without insurance?

-How much Saxenda costs per month, and how much it costs with insurance vs. without insurance, will vary.
+How much Saxenda costs per month, and how much it costs with insurance or without insurance, will vary.
 The price you pay for Saxenda depends on several factors, including the pharmacy you use and your insurance coverage.